Statistics

 Biography from the Wikipedia article, licensed under CC-BY-SA

-Bernard Martin (died 1993 aged 66) would be 97 - credited as Control Room Assistant in The Ambassadors of Death
+Bernard Martin (died 1993 aged 66) would have been 97 - credited as Control Room Assistant in The Ambassadors of Death

 Bernard Martin played a control room assistant in the 1970 Doctor Who story The Ambassadors of Death.